 Chapter 1 General Provisions

-Article 1 These Eligibility Rules are formulated, pursuant to the Regulations on the Administration of Futures Trading, relevant laws and regulations, and the business rules of the Shanghai International Energy Exchange (hereinafter referred to as “the Exchange”), to promote rational participation by futures trading participants (hereinafter referred to as the “trader”) in the futures market, protect all traders’ legitimate rights and interests, and ensure stable, legalized and healthy development of the futures market.
+Article 1 These Eligibility Rules are formulated, pursuant to the Regulations on the Administration of Futures Trading, the Interim Measures for Management of Trading Specified Domestic Futures Products by Overseas Traders and Brokers, the Measures for Eligibility Management of Securities and Futures Investors, relevant laws and regulations, and the business rules of the Shanghai International Energy Exchange (hereinafter referred to as “the Exchange”), to promote rational participation by futures trading participants (hereinafter referred to as the “trader”) in futures trading, safeguard all traders’ legitimate rights and interests, and ensure stable, legalized and healthy development of the futures market.

+Article 2 The trading of specified futures contracts and options contracts conducted on the Exchange shall be subject to these Eligibility Rules.

-Article 2Article 3 A trader refers to a natural person, a legal person or any other organization that engages in futures trading and assumes the trading results.
+Article 3 A trader herein refers to a natural person, a legal person or any unincorporated organization that engages in futures trading and assumes the trading results.

 A Trader shall perform comprehensive self-assessment of its knowledge of the market and products, risk control and tolerance, and its financial capabilities in accordance with the requirements of these Eligibility Rules, and prudently decide whether to engage in the futures trading.

-A Futures Firm Member (hereinafter referred to as the “FF Member”), an Overseas Special Brokerage Participant (hereinafter referred to as the “OSBP”), an Overseas Intermediary, or any other institution (hereinafter collectively referred to as the “Account Opening Institution”) that engages in futures trading on or through the Exchange shall assess traders’ futures literacy and risk tolerance in conformity with the requirements of these Eligibility Rules, and only accept those eligible traders to prudently engage in futures trading.
+Article 4 A Futures Firm Member (hereinafter referred to as the “FF Member”), an Overseas Special Brokerage Participant (hereinafter referred to as the “OSBP”), an Overseas Intermediary, or any other institution (hereinafter collectively referred to as the “Account Opening Institution”) shall assess traders’ futures trading literacy and risk tolerance in conformity with the requirements of these Eligibility Rules, and shall only provide suitable products to those eligible traders.

+Trading access shall apply to the trading code management.
+Account Opening Institutions shall choose to grant the trading access of the corresponding listed contracts only after opening the trading code for the Client.

-Chapter 2 Trader’s Eligibility Management Standard
+Chapter 2 Eligibility Management Standard

-When an Account Opening Institution applies to the Exchange for a trading code on behalf of an institutional Client, such institutional Client shall meet the following criteria:
+Article 5 When an Account Opening Institution applies to the Exchange for a trading code or for trading access on behalf of an institutional Client to participate in the trading of the listed contracts to which these Eligibility Rules apply, such institutional Client shall meet the following criteria:

-1. having related personnel with basic knowledge of futures trading and understanding of the relevant business rules of the Exchange, and having passed relevant tests;
+1. having related personnel with basic knowledge of futures trading and understanding of the relevant business rules;

-2. having records of no less than ten (10) executed orders and of more than ten (10) days of simulated futures trading in domestic market, or records of more than ten (10) executed orders within the past three (3) years on any of the domestic futures exchanges, or records of more than ten (10) executed orders within the past three (3) years on any of those overseas futures exchanges regulated by its competent futures regulatory authority that has a memorandum of understanding on regulatory cooperation with the China Securities Regulatory Commission (hereinafter referred to as the “CSRC”);;
+2. having records of no less than twenty (20) executed orders and of more than ten (10) days of simulated futures or options trading in domestic trading venues, or records of no less than ten (10) executed orders in futures or options trading, or in trading of any centralized cleared derivatives, within the past three (3) years on any of the domestic futures exchanges, or records of no less than ten (10) executed orders in domestic trading venues, or records of no less than ten (10) executed orders in futures or options trading, or in trading of any centralized cleared derivatives, within the past three (3) years on any of those overseas exchanges regulated by its competent futures regulatory authority that has a memorandum of understanding on regulatory cooperation with the China Securities Regulatory Commission (hereinafter referred to as the “CSRC”) (the overseas trading records hereinafter as the “Recognized Overseas Trading Records”);;